getgrav/grav-learn/pages/17/08.advanced/09.grav-development/04.grav-18-upgrade-guide/doc.md

 last_checked: 1.8.0 (11/04/2025)
 ---

+> [!CAUTION]
-!! **NOTICE:** This is a work in progress, it may contain content that is not in sync with latest released versions of Grav 1.7 or 1.8 beta
+> **NOTICE:** This is a work in progress, it may contain content that is not in sync with latest released versions of Grav 1.7 or 1.8 beta

 Grav 1.8 introduces significant improvements including PHP 8.3 requirement, updated dependencies, and a new safe upgrade system.
 Here are a few highlights: